eltortuganegra/phpunit-execution-from-php/README.md

 $testResult = $testExecutor->execute($shouldReturnTrueKataTestPath, $sourceCode);
 `

-This method return a test result.
-This has following methods to know about the test execution:
+This method will return a test result which has the following methods to get the result of the test execution:

 * getIsResultOk(): return true if test has passed and false otherwise.
 * getIsResultFailed(): return true if test has not passed and false otherwise.
-* getIsResultWithError(): return true if test has an error and false otherwise.
+* getResultWithError(): return true if test has an error and false otherwise.